Heathen Chemistry: Recording

 Heathen Chemistry was recorded between 2001 and early 2002 and is the first Oasis album to have significant writing contributions from members other than chief songwriter Noel Gallagher.
 Frontman Liam Gallagher contributed three songs, with new bassist Andy Bell and rhythm guitarist Gem Archer each contributing one song each.

 Although most of the songs' instrumentation was complete by mid-to-late 2001, Noel indicated that the release date of the album was being needlessly delayed by Liam's apparent reluctance to lay down his vocal parts at recording sessions, and went on to state that he was "livid" at the lack of work being done:

 I was really happy with (the album) until recently, but I'm fucking livid now.
 I finished my bits three-and-a-half months ago, and then we handed it over to Liam, and in three-and-a-half months he's done nothing.
 Just concentrated on his drinking habit again.
 It's just drifting at the moment.

 All the backing tracks are done and it's a fantastic album of instrumentals.
 Hand it over to the singer and it just slows down and becomes this one really long, drawn-out, painful process.
 So, to be honest with you, I don't know when it'll come out now.
 It's down to him.

 Despite the setbacks during the recording process, when the album was finally complete Noel was confident that it was the group's second-best album to date, behind their debut Definitely Maybe.

 The title of the album, according to Noel, came from a T-shirt he bought in Ibiza which featured a logo reading, "The Society of Heathen Chemists".
-Similarly, the name of the first single, "The Hindu Times", originated from a logo on a T-shirt that read the same thing, which Noel saw during a photo shoot for GQ's "100 Greatest Guitarists" edition.
+Similarly, the name of the first single, "The Hindu Times", originated from a logo on a T-shirt that read the same thing, which Noel saw during a photo shoot for GQs "100 Greatest Guitarists" edition.
 The name was given to the track when it was just an instrumental and the name stuck once the track was finished.

 Cover

 The cover was shot by photographer Andrew Macpherson, who was commissioned by Simon Halfon to spend a week in Paris with the band in February 2002.
-The photograph depicts an informal moment as the band members wait for a subway train at the Gare de Lyon Métro station, on February 13, 2002.
-The album's cover art has been compared to that of the Beatles' 1965 album Rubber Soul.
+The photograph depicts an informal moment as the band members wait for a subway train at the Gare de Lyon Métro station, on 13 February 2002.